Built-in Filters

 length

-Returns the length of a list, an object, or a string.
+Returns the length of a list, object, or string.

 index_of

-Returns the position of the specified element in the list, starting at 0.
+Returns the position of the specified element in a list, starting from 0.

 Parameters